A. Financial Aid Office

 Financial aid pays for tuition, fees, books, supplies, and budgeted living expenses.
 Registration minimums for federal eligibility are 6 credits in the fall or spring or 2 credits in the summer semester.

 Academic eligibility for federal financial aid is reviewed after each semester (see the Mitchell Hamline School of Law Financial Aid Satisfactory Academic Progress Policy.
-Students who do not meet financial aid satisfactory academic standards, which include either a 2.0 or 2.2 cumulative GPA (depending on applicable requirement) and/or 60% satisfactory completion of attempted credits, may not be eligible to receive financial aid.
+Students who do not meet financial aid satisfactory academic standards, which include a 2.2 cumulative GPA (depending on applicable requirement) and/or 60% satisfactory completion of attempted credits, may not be eligible to receive financial aid.
 Notification of a financial aid eligibility probation, warning or ineligible status can occur at any point in the financial aid cycle.
-If disbursement has occurred, funds may be withdrawn and the student billed directly.
+If disbursement has occurred, funds may be withdrawn, and the student billed directly.
 Disbursement of financial aid items is through student accounts managed by the Finance Office.

 1. Establishing the Cost-of-Attendance